r-bar/barth.tech/content/blog/rdbms-fulltext-search.md

 <!-- more -->

-## Why not Lucene?

-Modern RDBMS's all come with the basic functions required to create capable search indexes.
-You can begin to iterate on your problem domain without worrying about setting up additional infrastructure first.
-By iterating with the resources you already have you will either discover the requirements and index design you need from a more full featured solution, or discover you don't need it at all.

-Managing additional infrastructure and managing the synchronization of data between your source of truth and the search service are mandatory additional complexity.
-This level of complexity is non-trivial for a fledgling project when you may not even fully understand your problem space.
-It is more important to get a basic solution up and running so you can start getting feedback on your solution and additional data points for how to tune your search indices.

 ## Just running a search service does not solve the problem

 Lucene has been THE standard in open source full text search.
 The services that